-What insurance is required for a car loan?
+What insurance is required if you have a car loan?

-How much is full coverage for a financed vehicle?
+How much is full coverage car insurance for a financed vehicle?

 The cost for full coverage varies based on a number of factors, but the national average cost of car insurance is $1,674 per year, according to Bankrate’s 2021 study of quoted annual premiums.
-While the average cost of minimum coverage is much cheaper at $565 per year, car insurance for financed vehicles will likely require full coverage insurance to meet the loan requirements.
-If you do not meet the car loan insurance requirements, it can lead to force-placed insurance, which is usually much more expensive than purchasing full coverage on your own and only protects the lender.
+While the average cost of minimum coverage is much cheaper at $565 per year, financed vehicles are very likely to need full coverage insurance to meet the loan or lease requirements.

 |Average annual premium for minimum coverage||Average annual premium for full coverage|